iankietzman-voeracity/Standardtechst/README.md

 **Standardtechst** is from the Danish *standardtekst*, meaning boilerplate, with some simple wordplay thrown in.
 One could alternatively describe it as a portmanteau + an abbreviation.
 (Standard Tech Stack >> StandardTechStack >> StandardTechSt >> Standardtechst)

-The logo is meant to evoke old bronze typesetting blocks, where the bare bronze shows through on the elevated letter ridges and everything else is covered in ink.
+The logo is meant to evoke old typesetting blocks, where the bare bronze shows through on the elevated letter ridges and everything else is covered in ink.

 Currently in initial development / pre-release phase